Trump's Lawyer, The "Says Who" Guy, Is Now Being Investigated In The Russia Probe

 Cohen first told ABC News that House and Senate investigators have asked him “to provide information and testimony" about contacts he has had with people connected to the Kremlin, but he had declined to comply.

-"I declined the invitation to participate as the request was poorly phrased, overly broad, and not capable of being answered,” Cohen told ABC News.
+"I declined the invitation to participate as the request was poorly phrased, overly broad, and not capable of being answered,” Cohen told BuzzFeed News via text message.

-Reached by phone twice on Tuesday, Cohen said he would call back soon, then hung up.
-He also did not immediately respond to an email.

-However, he told CNN's Jim Acosta: "They have yet to produce one single piece of credible evidence that would corroborate the Russia narrative."
+Cohen told CNN's Jim Acosta: "They have yet to produce one single piece of credible evidence that would corroborate the Russia narrative."

 Senate Intelligence Committee members voted unanimously on Thursday to give Republican Chairman Richard Burr and Democratic Vice Chairman Mark Warner "blanket authority" to issue subpoenas in their probe, Burr told reporters.